-As an exponent of engagement the University of Johannesburg is committed to ever closer contact with the community as embedded in its vision, which embraces the advancement of freedom, democracy, equality and human dignity.
-This is realized through the application of its human capital in adding value to external constituencies by entering into strategic contractual partnerships and relationships that are mutually beneficial to the University community, as well as the broader external communities which extend to Gauteng, the country as a whole and the SADC region.
+As a supporter of engagement, the University of Johannesburg is committed to achieving closer contact with the community as embedded in its vision, which embraces the advancement of freedom, democracy, equality and human dignity.
+This is realised through the application of its human capital in adding value to external constituencies by entering into strategic contractual partnerships and relationships that are mutually beneficial to the University community, as well as the broader external communities which extend to Gauteng, the country as a whole and the SADC region.

 Community engagement has three components, namely Service Learning, Community-based Research and Organized Outreach, as defined below:

 Community Engagement involves partnership initiatives that utilize the knowledge capital and resources of the University to address the development needs of communities at no cost.